Harmless05/H2XC/README.md

 Although updates may be infrequent due to being developed by one person, this tool remains a reliable and effective solution for network management.
 Take a look and experience the benefits of this program for yourself.

+##Notice
+All version of H2XC have been removed due to security reasons.
+A new version will come in the coming months.

 ## Features
 - IP to address (2nd image down below)
 - Public and Local IP (shows your public and local IP)